 Now, let’s explore the other advantages of an optimized cloud infrastructure using DevOps.

 Increasing Customer Acquisition and Retention

 From the users’ standpoint, performance disruptions and delays are major turn-offs.
-Waiting for a service to become available or having to repeat the same process all over again because of disruptions can be frustrating.
-Proper IT infrastructure management based on the DevOps approach ensures improved operation and eliminates delays.
+Waiting for a service to become available because of disruptions can be frustrating.
+Proper cloud infrastructure management based on the DevOps approach ensures improved operation and eliminates delays.